Composer#

 Installation#

-Composer All-in-One is a part of PHP Tools extension.
-Although it can be installed separatelly from the Composer extension page.
+Composer All-in-One is part of the PHP Tools extension.
+It can also be installed separately from the Composer extension page.

 Composer.json Editor & IntelliSense#